COVESA/commercial-vehicle-information-specifications/docs-gen/content/_index.md

 Configuration templates for the vehicle types Car and Truck are available, and can be used as starting poin to create templates for other vehicle types.

 The other trees are vehicle type specific from the start, or for Driver a supplementary tree to be used together with e. g. the Truck tree.

-## HIM configurator

-The framework also contains a new tool, the HIM configurator.
-In its current version it provides support for two types of tree configuration:

-* Variation point configuration: If the tree defined by the vspec files contains data structures that are not typically used together in a specific deployment of the tree, then these can be tagged as a variability point, and the HIM configurator can be used to pick the desired structure(s).
-* Instance configuration: This is an extension of the existing VSS-tools instance support that provides the possibility for a two dimensional instantiation to have unique "column instantiation" for each "row instantiation".

-Check out the [HIM configurator](/commercial-vehicle-information-specifications/him_configurator) chapter for more details.

-If this new tool is found to be useful it is planned to add support for "default configuration" later.

 ## Alignment with other standards
 The terminology used in these HIM based specifications should try to align with terminology and principles from other standards.